lisefrac/redtrilliumgardens.com/content/posts/2026-market-schedule/index.md

 ## Leominster Farmers' Market

 Our current plan is to be at most of the Leominster Farmers' Market events organized by [North Central Mass Farmers Markets](https://www.ncmfarmersmarkets.com/).
 These are generally the **first Saturday of the month from June to October, 10am - 1pm, in Monument Square in downtown Leominster, MA**.
-The ones we'll attend are:  June 6th (time change to 3-7pm, during the Summer Stroll), (Sunday) July 5th, August 1st, and September 5th.
+The ones we'll attend are:  June 6th, (Sunday) July 5th, August 1st, and September 5th.

+<small>Note (May 25, 2026): Previously we stated that the June 6 market would have a time change to align with the Summer Stroll.
+We were mistaken about this; the market will be June 6 from 10am-1pm per usual.</small>

 We also plan to do the **final *indoor* market of the year, on Thursday, May 21st, 2026, 4-6pm, at Leominster City Hall.**